-In the river valley, moisture loving trees such as willow and poplar are common, where as the much drier limestone ridge is more suitable for conifers.
+In the river valley, moisture loving trees such as willow and poplar are common.

 Country houses in parkland enjoy magnificent views of the Thames Valley, as they are situated along the ridge, and the limestone of which it is formed is commonly used as a building material.